Here is a large part of a medieval Norse text that describes mermaids, mermen, and the awful kraken among other

 Icelandic sagas state much of the same about which Scandinavian settled in Normandy, and goes into detail in some of the medieval sagas, including the Orkney Saga.
-Norse and traditional French versions in the matter fit together.
-Also worth noting is that the old Danish chronicles by Saxo Grammaticus never mention a Danish Rollo at all.
-It could well mean that Rollo was not from Denmark.
-The conjecture that Rollo of Normandie was Danish, has its sole support in the Latin chronicles of Dudo of St. Quintin, Gesta Normannorum.
+Norse and traditional French versions in the matter are linked together.
+Also worth noting is that the Danish chronicles by Saxo Grammaticus (1160 – c.
+1220) never mention any Danish Rollo.
+Rollo's origin is disputed.

 Back to the King's Mirror